Listen and Learn: What Are Your Customers Saying About You?

 Social media offers businesses a chance to eavesdrop on what customers think of their products and services.
 Unfortunately, many small businesses continue to miss this valuable opportunity.

 Sherlock Holmes famously chastised Doctor Watson because he saw but did not observe.
-When it comes to social media many a business listens, but does not hear, or hears but does not respond.
+When it comes to social media, many a business listens but does not hear, or hears but does not respond.

 InSite Consulting surveyed 1,222 managers and business owners from the U.S. and Europe on the importance of social media.
 The company discovered that while 80 percent of U.S. companies have a social media presence, only 61 percent actually listen to business-related social media chatter.
 A mere 54 percent take the next logical step and engage in social media conversations.

 The numbers show a disconnect between business attitudes and the growing importance of social media.
 It's estimated a single negative tweet or Facebook post can cost a business 30 customers.
-Knowing who's talking about you online and what theyre saying can save your business from significant losses.
+Knowing who's talking about you online — and what they’re saying — can save your business from significant losses.

 What should you search for on social media?
 Start by looking for any reference to your business name, products and services.
 Include nicknames, abbreviations and misspellings in your search.